Shashi Tharoor triggers fresh storm in Congress with article on Indira Gandhi, Emergency

 THIRUVANANTHAPURAM: Senior Congress leader Shashi Tharoor has once again stirred controversy within the party by strongly criticising the Emergency period and directly targeting the Nehru-Gandhi family.

-In a recent article that has gone viral, Tharoor described the Emergency as a “dark period” in India’s democratic history and called out the “unspeakable atrocities” committed during that time.
+In a recent article published in Malayalam daily Deepika that has gone viral, Tharoor described the Emergency as a “dark period” in India’s democratic history and called out the “unspeakable atrocities” committed during that time.

 Tharoor did not mince words as he blamed former Prime Minister Indira Gandhi for enforcing harsh measures and accused her son, Sanjay Gandhi, of committing “terrible atrocities,” including forced sterilisations and the use of violence in rural areas.